"Let food be thy medicine and medicine be thy food."

 -Horace

-There are three important things to know about the links between diet and health:
+There are three important insights about diet and its relationship to health:

 "...There's a lot of money in the Western diet.
 The more you process any food, the more profitable it becomes.
 The healthcare industry makes more money treating chronic diseases (which account for three quarters of the $2 trillion plus we spend each year on health care in this country) than preventing them."